ManojChandran/eduk8snotes/notes/chapter_10_DaemonSet.md

 # Introduction
-Last chapter we discussed about the workload and workload managements objects, we will learn in detail on `daemonSet` workload management objects.
+Last chapter we discussed about the workload managements object `Deployment`.
+In this chapter,  we will learn in detail on `daemonSet` workload management object.

 ### What is a DaemonSet?
 DaemonSet is a kind of deployment, where it mandate Nodes to run a particular POD.
 It is particularly useful for deploying cluster-level services and background processes that needs to be available on each node.